Last Updated on January 9, 2024 by Chuck Wilson

 7. High Resale Value

 Wrapping a golf cart obviously makes the appearance much nicer and improves its resale value.
-Quite a number of people are running youtube channels showing them wrapping a golf cart and then reselling them for double what they paid.
+Quite a number of people are running youtube channels showing them wrapping a golf cart with a high-quality wrap and then reselling them for double what they paid.
 It takes no stretch of the imagination to see that your shiny newly-wrapped golf cart is going to look like a diamond compared to the way it looked with a dull lifeless finish.

 A list of tools to do the job right: